-The luteinizing hormone is always present in your urine and increases 24-48 hours prior to ovulation.
-The LH surge triggers ovulation, which is the release of an egg from one of your ovaries.
+While the luteinizing hormone is always present in your urine, it increases 24-48 hours prior to ovulation.
+This LH surge triggers ovulation, the release of an egg from one of your ovaries.
 Ovulation is the most fertile time of your cycle.

-When is the best time to ovulation kits?
+When is the best time to use ovulation kits?

-The first step is to use the fertility awareness process to determine the best day to start testing based on your monthly cycle.
-Most ovulation tests may be used at any time of the day; some suggest first morning urine, but it is not required.
-For greater success, test about the same time each day and reduce your liquid intake for four hours beforehand.
+Most ovulation tests may be used at any time of the day; some suggest testing first thing in the morning, although this is not required.
+For greater success, test about the same time each day, and reduce your liquid intake for four hours beforehand.

 How accurate are ovulation tests?

 When taken correctly, ovulation tests are approximately 99% accurate in detecting the LH surge that precedes ovulation.
 However, these tests cannot confirm whether ovulation actually occurs a day or two later.
 Some women may have a surge in the LH hormone without releasing an egg.
 This condition is known as Luteinized Unruptured Follicle Syndrome (LUFS).